v1ctor/wikirace/README.md

 ```

 ## Limitations
-1. Because this solution is appropriate for another websites except wikipedia, we need to specify the whole path instead
+1. Because this solution is working not only for Wikipedia but also for other websites, we have to specify the whole path instead of a title.
-of title.
 2. In Wiki API it's possible to group requests in batches.
-This isn't possible with my solution, because I have to
-download html page and then get links from it.
+This isn't possible in my solution, because I have to download an html page first and then get links from it.
-3. Right know we have only 2 simultaneous requests because otherwise we could be blocked by wikipedia admins.
+3. Right now we can make only 2 simultaneous requests because otherwise we will be blocked by Wikipedia admins.